marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Install packages
-Installing packages in a Node.js project adds them to your package.json file and the node_modules directory, keeping your project dependencies isolated and easily reproducible.
+Installing packages in a Node.js project adds them to your package.json file and the node_modules directory.

 1. Install a package and save it to package.json:
    ```